webix-hub/docs/data/api/ui.spreadsheet_oncellchange_event.md

 @params:

-- row			number			the number of the row
+- row			number			the row id
-- column		number			the number of the column
+- column		number			the column id
 - value			string			the value of the cell